LOTUS mouthpieces are

 Rim sizes 1, 2, 3, and 7.
 Available in Brass and Bronze.

-This mouthpiece was designed specifically for players who only use the flugelhorn in big band.
-The flugel shank combined with a deep trumpet cup allows the player to play loudly without being buried by trombones or saxophones and without losing endurance.
+This mouthpiece was designed specifically for players who only use their flugelhorn in big band.
+The flugel shank combined with a deep trumpet cup allows the player to play loudly without losing endurance, without being buried by the trombone or saxophone.

 By using a shallow V-cup to obtain these concepts, we were able to obtain the characteristic tone of the flugelhorn, a clear sound with a good exit, and a character that is easy for the player to monitor.